fordevio/wharf/README.md

 ## Project Status
 Currently the first version of the project is in development phase, the api's has been be created, development of some components of user interface is left.

+## ⭐️ Support

+If you find this project helpful or interesting, please give it a ⭐️ on [GitHub](https://github.com/fordevio/wharf)!
+Your support helps the project grow and motivates me to keep improving it.
+Also join the [#wharf](https://fordev-io.slack.com/archives/C07NTF2R6KF) slack channel.

 ## Quickstart

 ### Using source code